hnez/Wasnnu/README.md

 Wasnnu
 ======

-From the german expression "Was 'n nu?" - "what now?".
+From the german expression "Was 'n nu?" - "what's next?".

 The most minimalistic time tracking software.